JonJagger/cyber-dojo/readme.txt

 There are no requirements on the clients (except of course a browser).
 I also install and use apache on my CyberDojo server but that is optional.

+You can also run a CyberDojo server off a Mac server.
+Here are the commands Phil Nash used to install CyberDojo on his MacBook (he already had ruby 1.8.7 and git installed)
+>sudo gem update
+>sudo gem install rails -v 2.3.8 --include-dependencies
+>sudo gem install sqlite3-ruby

 Versions
 ========